Though I Am Gone: Production

-In an interview with director Hu Jie, the filmmaker stated that it "took a year of negotiations and a viewing of the Lin Zhao film (referring to Hu's 2004 film Searching for Lin Zhao's Soul) to persuade Bian’s aging husband to tell his story and show his photographs for the first time".
+In an interview with director Hu Jie, the filmmaker stated that it "took a year of negotiations and a viewing of the Lin Zhao film (referring to Hu's 2004 film Searching for Lin Zhao's Soul) to persuade Bian's aging husband to tell his story and show his photographs for the first time".
 The film uses a combination of black and white and colour shots.
 Through the interviewers' narration and perspective, the film gradually uncovers the real events that occurred in the Cultural Revolution at that time.
 The cinematography technique also objectively reveals the emotions of the autobiographical nature through the narrator's perspective and vision.

+The documentary uses a variety of historical materials, including photographs, dazibao posters, newspaper clippings, and archival footage. the materials are combined with Wang Jingyao’s testimony to help reconstruct the events surrounding Bian Zhongyun’s death.
+The film have both personal memories with documentary evidence to preserve the history of Bian Zhongyun's death and the early Cultural Revolution.
+In the whole interviews, photographs, and archival materials, it records events that might otherwise be forgotten.

 Title

 The title of the film is derived from a poem in Doctor Zhivago (1957) that was written by the Russian author Boris Pasternak (1890–1960).
 The last two excepts of Gethsemane's Garden from The Poems of Doctor Zhivago as translated by Christopher Barns:

 To suffer and descend into the grave.

 And from the grave on the third day I'll rise.